-In 2023, we will endeavour to implement the new assessment schedule consistently across the school, evaluating and adjusting it as required, and use the data we gather to inform our teaching practice and support staff to become more data literate.
-We will provide 'how to' documents for all assessments and develop data spreadsheets for each assessment, which will automatically identify student need based on the traffic light colours associated with the tier each student is achieving at.
-This will create opportunities for teams to have robust conversations about student learning, including what supports leaders, teachers and students require to effectively differentiate learning, so that all students are learning at their individual point of need, and achieving their potential.
+In 2024, the focus will be on further building the capacity of staff and leaders to embed evidence-based assessment tools in literacy and numeracy, and supporting staff to become more data literate through collaborative data analysis opportunities.
+High quality professional learning on assessment for, as and of learning will be delivered.
+This will create more opportunities for teams to have robust conversations about student learning, including what supports leaders, teachers and students require to effectively differentiate learning, so that all students are learning at their individual point of need, and achieving their potential.